acgetchell/mundus-atrox/src/journals/twelfth.md

 *Tysnera* casts Dagger Ward on *Calmul*'s Steel Defender, which then rushes at the eight smaller Black Puddings, shredding them.

-After a few more rounds of desparate battling, *Viker* Fey Steps over to the Undead Ooze Master and strikes it with her Mace of Disruption.
+After a few more rounds of desperate battling, *Viker* Fey Steps over to the Undead Ooze Master and strikes it with her Mace of Disruption.
 It explodes!

 #### 6,000 XP